poojapanapakala/hospital/README.md

 ### **USAGE**
 Pull requests are welcome.You can pull this and open in visual studio code for usage.
+Import database and connect it in the code using the name mentioned in the code(settings.py).
 Create a virtual environment namely test(any name example test) and use the command "workon test".You can create virtual environment by following steps:
 Open command prompt
 Use the command "pip install virtualenvwrapper-win"